taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

-- third, introduce the new action type in your constants that triggers the saga, but already introduce a second action type that will later on, when the request succeeds, add the stories in your `storyReducer`
+Third, you can introduce the new action type in your constants that will trigger the saga.
+However, you can already introduce a second action type that will later on - when the request succeeds - add the stories in your `storyReducer` to the Redux store.
+Basically you have one action to trigger the side-effect that is handled with Redux Saga and one action that stores the result of the side-effect in the Redux store.

 {title="src/constants/actionTypes.js",lang="javascript"}
 ~~~~~~~~